GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2024-08-14 23:26:55 IST
+This content is dynamically generated in Indian Time (IST): 2024-08-14 23:51:11 IST

 Current Weather in Coimbatore:
 Temperature: 25.88 °C
-Condition: mist
+Condition: thunderstorm with light rain